RyanEliopoulos/network_shell/README.md

 #### Connecting to the server
-As seen above, provide the IP address of the server as arg1.
-Defaults to port 49999
+As seen above, users can provide the IP address of the server as arg1.
+The program will also resolve valid hostnames with DNS.
+Defaults to port 49999.

 #### Commands